sonjaove/progg-and-DS-from-IITM/points.md

 <!-- Let me know if you want a printable/markdown version of this. -->
 - BSTs:
     1. All values in the left subtree are $ < v$ i.e Minimum is left most node in the tree
-    1. All values in the left subtree are $> v$ i.e Maximum is right most node in the tree
+    1. All values in the right subtree are $> v$ i.e Maximum is right most node in the tree
     1. Each node has a value and pointers to its children
 - General strategy to build a small balanced tree of height h:
     - Smallest balanced tree of height $h − 1$ as left subtree